 The new U.S.-backed president, Abed Rabbo Mansour Hadi, spoke out against Saleh in a speech Thursday.
 Hadi, who was Saleh's vice president before taking power in a deal brokered by Gulf Arab powers, hailed Yemen's Arab Spring uprising as the end of an "era of family inheritance"—a reference to Saleh's nearly three decades of rule in which he stacked key security posts with relatives.

 His comments come as national dialogue talks aimed at mapping out the country's future are underway.

 Some delegates in the dialogue have suggested a 30 percent quota for women on the panel that the president will appoint to write a constitution.
-Other delegates have called for broader use of Islamic law in the new charter, which has yet to be drafted.

 Religious hardliners hold sway however in Yemen, a religiously conservative country.